coco-team/learnInterface/README.md

-# learnInterface
+# Learn Interface
-Learning an interface (automata / contract) from an embedded matlab code
+Learning an interface (automata / contract) from an embedded matlab code.